matteobaccan/owner/README.md

 ### TYPE CONVERSION

 OWER API supports properties conversion for primitive types and enums.
-So when you define a properties like the followings they will be automatically converted from `String` to the primitive types and enum.
+When you define the *mapping interface* you can use a wide set of return types, and they will be automatically converted from `String` to the primitive types and enums:

         int maxThreads();               // conversion happens from the value specified in the properties files.